Optional

 Note: setting this incorrectly may cause silent authentication to stop working on page load.

-your top-level domain and prefixed with a .
+to your top-level domain and prefixed with a

 Your Auth0 account domain such as